Parametric Ap\'{e}ry-type Series and Hurwitz-type Multiple Zeta Values

-where ${\bfk}=(k_1,\ldots,k_r)$ and ${\bfl}=(l_1,\ldots,l_p)$ are any arrays of positive integers.
-It should be emphasized that Kaneko and Yamamoto \cite[Conj.
-4.3]{KanekoYa2018} presented a new ``integral=series" type identity of MZVs, and conjectured that this identity is enough to describe all linear relations of MZVs over $\mathbb{Q}$.
-It is obvious that, the Arakawa-Kaneko zeta value
+where ${\bfk}=(k_1,\ldots,k_r)$ and ${\bfl}=(l_1,\ldots,l_p)$ are two compositions.
+It should be emphasized that Kaneko and Yamamoto presented a new ``integral $=$ series" type identity of MZVs, and conjectured that this identity is enough to describe all linear relations of MZVs over $\mathbb{Q}$ (see \cite[Conj.
+4.3]{KanekoYa2018}).
+It is obvious that, the Arakawa--Kaneko zeta values

-is a special case of the Kaneko-Yamamoto MZVs (see \cite{Ku2010}), where $p,k_1,\ldots,k_r\in \N$.
+are special cases of the Kaneko--Yamamoto MZVs (see \cite{Ku2010}), where $p,k_1,\ldots,k_r\in \N$.

-Finally, we define and study the following Hurwitz-type multiple zeta values of parametric binomial coefficient:

-The main results of the present paper can be used to extend some of those concerning the Ape\'ry-type series in \cite{XuZhao2021c}.
-See \cite{Akhilesh,Au2020,Au2022,XuZhao2021c,XuZhao2022a,XuZhao2022b} and the references therein for recent results on Ape\'ry-type series and colored multiple zeta values.
+The main results of the present paper can be used to extend some results on the Ap\'ery-type series studied in \cite{XuZhao2021c}.
+See \cite{Akhilesh,Au2020,Au2022,XuZhao2022a,XuZhao2022b} and the references therein for other recent results on Ap\'ery-type series and colored multiple zeta values.

 \begin{re} From the asymptotic expansion for the ratio of two gamma functions (see \cite[Sections 2.3 and 2.11]{Luke69.1}), we have

 Hence, for \eqref{Para-Apery-MHS-III}, by a direct calculation, we obtain